mdwaquarahmad/fortune500-rag/README.md

    - Search for relevant information in your documents
    - Generate a response based on the retrieved content
    - Display the answer with proper formatting for financial data
-   - Include citations to the source documents
+   - Include citations to the source documents (company name, year, source/document name, page number, slide number, section (tables/paragraphs))

 ### Example Queries